pharmaR/pharmaR.github.io/content/about.md

 * Roche / Genentech
 * Syne qua non

-IF your organisation is not listed above and you are interested in getting involved please contact XXXXXXX.
+If your organisation is not listed above and you are interested in getting involved please contact XXXXXXX.